softchris/golang-book/04-webdev/01-json/README.md

 }
 ```

 The above depicts a list of products.
-Each key needs to be encased with quotes and values can be everything from primitives like numbers, strings, booleans etc to more complex types like an array or an object.
+Each key needs to be encased with quotes and values can be everything from primitives like numbers, strings, Booleans etc to more complex types like an array or an object.

-what is this format, what contexts is it used in.
+what is this format, and what contexts is it used in.

 ## Reading JSON

-To work with JSON you need to use the `encoding/json` library.
+To work with JSON, you need to use the `encoding/json` library.
 It allows you to both read and write JSON data.

 To read JSON data you need to first have a structure in your Go code read to map to the JSON data.
 Imagine having the following JSON data: